TheMeinerLP/BlueMapS3Storage/README.md

 - Store BlueMap data in any S3-compatible storage service
 - Configure custom endpoints for self-hosted S3 solutions
-- Support for path-style access for compatibility with various S3 implementations
 - Seamless integration with BlueMap's storage system

 ## Requirements